-Jessica Tabinor diversity
+Jessica Tabinor cultural change

 Over 200 construction professionals gathered at the Hilton, Deansgate, Manchester, for the Inspire Summit, which is continuing to act as a platform for encouraging debate around diversity and inclusion in the construction sector.